bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

 ---
 Creating an Android app bundle with Bitrise is _almost_ the same as generating an APK.
 Tweaking a few step inputs will enable you to compile an Android app bundle (.aab) file from your code, get the bundle signed and deployed to Google Play Store.

-## Generating Android App Bundle with Gradle Runner Step
+## Generating Android app bundle with Gradle Runner Step

 Our scanner can detect your code as an Android project and kick your first build off right away!
 If you select the `deploy` workflow in the app's Workflow Editor, you get a basic `deploy` workflow.